 “Bitcoin has been criticized for its use in illegal transactions, its high electricity consumption, price volatility, and thefts from exchanges.
 Some economists, including several Nobel laureates, have characterized it as a speculative bubble.
 Bitcoin has also been used as an investment, although several regulatory agencies have issued investor alerts about bitcoin.“

 “We have proposed a system for electronic transactions without relying on trust.
 We started with the usual framework of coins made from digital signatures, which provides strong control of ownership, but is incomplete without a way to prevent double-spending.
 To solve this, we proposed a peer-to-peer network using proof-of-work to record a public history of transactions that quickly becomes computationally impractical for an attacker to change if honest nodes control a majority of CPU proof-of-worker… The main properties: Double-spending is prevented with a peer-to-peer network.
 No mint or other trusted parties.
 Participants can be anonymous.
 New coins are made from Hashcash style proof-of-work.
 The proof-of-work for new coin generation also proof-of-workers the network to prevent double-spending.”

 What’s Up with 2140?

-May 7, 2140 is a special date… on that day the final Bitcoin is expected to be mined, bringing the total supply to 21 million BTC.
+The final Bitcoin is expected to be mined in May 2140, will bring the total supply to 21 million BTC (less lost coins).
 Some researchers have wondered if Bitcoin’s market cap could one day match or even surpass other major asset values (others say ‘No’).